adrian-merino/sample-app/README.md

 ### Deployment Instructions

-Summary: Web App is based on the React/FastAPI framework, and is deployed in a K8s cluster in an Azure VM.
-Prometheus Server is deployed in an Azure VM as well.
+Summary: Web App is based on the React/FastAPI framework.
+React was chosen to show the required pages, FastAPI to host the static web app, and create another path for the `metrics` page for Prometheus.
+The app is packaged into a docker image for deployment.
+Minikube was used to setup a local K8s cluster.
+The web app cluster and the Prometheus server are deployed in Azure VM's (separately).

 1.  **For deploying the web app**
     1. Create an Azure VM with at least 2 vcpu's (e.g., `Standard D2s v3`, Minikube requires at least 2).
 Download `.pem` key as necessary.